 Recently there was a Ficus tree that went under the knife to get an updated makeover.
 Turn what you have into what you want.

-If you have been a reader on our blog for awhile, you might know that we are trying to reduce debt from a bout of unemployment a few years ago.
+If you have been a reader on our blog for a while, you might know that we are trying to reduce debt from a stint of unemployment a few years ago.
 That means you make do in a lot of areas.
-This is not really new to us anyways and one of the reasons we started the blog.
+But, this is not really new to us anyways and one of the reasons we started the blog.

 After the “surgery”, this was leftover~